Enhanced Sensitivity to Ultralight Bosonic Dark Matter in the Spectra of the Linear Radical SrOH: Estimation of SrOH molecular constants

-\textit{Estimation of SrOH molecular constants}.
 In the past, extensive molecular spectroscopy has been performed on SrOH with many vibrational and rotational parameters precisely measured \cite{presunka1995laser}.
 In a ground electronic state, vibrational energy levels of a linear triatomic molecule like SrOH are given by \cite{Bernath2005} \begin{widetext}

-where $d_{i}=1$ for non-degenerate stretching vibrations ($v_{1}$ and $v_{3}$) and $d_{i}=2$ for the doubly-degenerate bending mode $v_{2}.$ For SrOH and other similar molecules, the low-lying vibrational motions are mostly harmonic and therefore $\omega_{i}\gg x_{ii},\,x_{ik}$ for $i\neq k$.
-Therefore, SrOH vibrational levels of experimental relevance are approximated by the following expression \end{widetext}
+\end{widetext} where $d_{i}=1$ for non-degenerate stretching vibrations ($v_{1}$ and $v_{3}$) and $d_{i}=2$ for the doubly-degenerate bending mode $v_{2}.$ For SrOH and other similar molecules, the low-lying vibrational motions are mostly harmonic and therefore $\omega_{i}\gg x_{ii},\,x_{ik}$ for $i\neq k$.
+Therefore, SrOH vibrational levels of experimental relevance are approximated by the following expression:

 Using Eq. \ref{eq:triatomic_vib} as well as the measured energies of the $\left(100\right)$, $\left(200\right)$, $\left(01^{1}0\right)$, $\left(02^{0}0\right)$ and $\left(02^{2}0\right)$ states \cite{presunka1995laser}, we can estimate all of the necessary harmonic ($\omega_{1}$ and $\omega_{2}$) as well as anharmonic ($x_{11}$, $x_{22}$ and $g_{22}$) constants.
 It is computationally convenient to reference all of the excited vibrational levels relative to the ground vibrational level